tommai78101/Pica/README.md

 # citro3d-physics (YET TO BE NAMED...)

 This project is a physics library extension for citro3D, providing a lightweight alternative for physics-based simulation.
 Currently undergoing construction.
 Readme.md will be updated when necessary.
-It is theoretically lighter than the well-known Bullet open-source physics engine, but ported for the Nintendo 3DS family system.

 The physics engine is a port from [qu3e](https://github.com/RandyGaul/qu3e), written by Randy Gual.
 Permission was granted for porting the code over to the Nintendo 3DS family systems.